powwow-capstone/spacemonitor/README.md

 ## Switching between the staging and production environments (i.e. staging branch and master branch respectively)
 The `staging` and `prod` files are quick and dirty bash scripts for switch between the staging and production development environments respectively.

-Make the files executable by running the following in the root directory:
+Make the files executable by running the following in the project root directory:
 ```
 $ chmod u+x prod
 $ chmod u+x staging